John-Zaia/TextEncryptionDecryption/README.md

 ## Decrypting text
 When decrypting the data the code will ask you the key that will be used to decrypt the data and the file path of the encrypted data.

+## Example Key
+If you don't want to generte a key using the code you can use this example key. t4wlSjCPkjceEpDBJL2IQj56ZDuZVH1vj_EWZzl4Fe8=